I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Jodi Arias was hurt and angry when boyfriend Travis Alexander broke up with her.
 She traveled to Arizona to win him back but killed him while he was showering instead.
 The most damning evidence at her trial were the photos captured during the crime.
 Jodi is now serving life without parole.

 8. Audrey Marie Hilley of Anniston, Alabama

-Audrey Marie Hilley loved spending money, Murder and arson were quick payouts.
-Wanted for attempted murder, Audrey Marie takes on a new identity, later she fakes the death of that identity and assumes the role of a twin sister.
+Audrey Marie Hilley loved spending money.
+Murder and arson were quick payouts.
+Wanted for attempted murder, Audrey Marie took on a new identity; later, she faked the death of that identity and assumed the role of a twin sister.
 Convicted of attempted murder, she escaped prison then died while AWOL.

 9. Diane Downs of Springfield, Oregon

 Diane Downs' married boyfriend didn't want children, so she decided to dispose of them.
 As Hungry Like the Wolf played on the car radio, she shot them, claiming it was the work of an unidentified car jacker.
 No one believed her, and she's serving life in a California state prison.